 Another option is to become an affiliate.
 This is a way to make some passive income, but it does take work upfront to set up the affiliate agreement.

-Affiliates will promote a product or service and include a unique link that the readers can click to purchase the item.
+Affiliates will promote a product or service and include a unique link that the readers can click on to purchase the item.
 For every purchase made through the affiliate link, the influencer will get a small commission.

 Full-Time or Part-Time?